High-fidelity Person-centric Subject-to-Image Synthesis: Experiment

 \subsection{Implementation details}

-\textbf{\textit{Datasets.}} Two datatsets are used in our experiments.
-One is FFHQ-face \cite{fastcomposer}, which is constructed based on the FFHQ-wild dataset \cite{karras2019style} and comprised of a total of 70,000 sample, 60,000 for training, and 10,000 for testing.
+\textbf{\textit{Datasets.}} Two datasets are used in our experiments.
+One is FFHQ-face \cite{fastcomposer}, which is constructed based on the FFHQ-wild dataset \cite{karras2019style} and comprised of a total of 70,000 samples, 60,000 for training, and 10,000 for testing.
 Each sample contains a caption and one or more persons.
-The other dataset is Single-benchmark dataset employed in the recent work \cite{subject-diffusion, fastcomposer}.
+The other dataset is the Single-benchmark dataset employed in the recent work \cite{subject-diffusion, fastcomposer}.
 It comprises 15 subjects, each with 30 text prompts.

 \textbf{\textit{Training Configurations.}} We train our models SDM and TDM based on the pre-trained Stable-Diffusion (SD) v1-5 model \cite{ldm} with the FFHQ-face dataset.
 For SDM's image encoder, we utilized OpenAI’s \textit{clip-vit-large-patch14} vision model, which acts as the companion model to the text encoder in SDv1-5.
-During the training phase, we adopted a strategy following \cite{fastcomposer}, where we freeze the text encoder and only train the U-Net, the MLP module, and the last two transformer blocks of the image encoder.
 We conducted training on the SDM for a total of 450k steps and on the TDM for 250K steps, utilizing 4 NVIDIA A100 GPUs.
 We set a constant learning rate of 1e-5 and a batch size of 8.
-Notably, for SDM, we trained only with text condition for 20\% of the samples, a measure taken to preserve the model's capacity for text-only generation.
-Furthermore, we applied loss functions exclusively within the subject region for half of the training samples, a step taken to enhance the quality of generation in the subject area.
-Meanwhile, for TDM, we opted for training without any conditions in place for 20\% of the instances, a choice made to facilitate classifier-free guidance sampling.